Warbo/chriswarbo-net/blog/2019-12-06-property_checking.md

 <details class="odd">
 <summary>Code notes</summary>

-The `queryWith` argument will contain a function which inserts its argument into an arbitrary `OR` query.
-If we use the same idea as before, we might get:
+We've generalised `keyQuery key` using a new argument `queryWith`, which is a function that inserts its argument into an arbitrary `OR` query.
+It might seem strange to generate arbitrary functions as inputs to a test, but functions are ordinary values like anything else; and we can use the same code as before to do the query manipulation, e.g.:

 ```haskell
 genQueryWith preQ postQs =